 Religious Education classes for the year will begin in September for most classes.
 If you are not registered, please come to the Parish office on Sunday or any day of the week.
 Most classes will run on Sunday please see bulletin for more information.

 Due to the small enrollment of St. Bernadette at this time some classes may be held at St. John the Apostle.
-Classes will be held at St John’s from 845-1015 and 1045-1215.
-At the present time 6th-7th and 8th grade will be in one class meeting after 10:00 mass with some online classes.
-Due to limited enrollment other classes have not been scheduled at this point.
-Call for more information the church office.
+At the present time 6th-7th and8th grade from St Bernadette's will be meeting in a hybrid system.
+Classroom instructor will make contact with all who are registered.

 Prayers for students K-10 can be downloaded here.

 We are in need of teachers and assistants.
 Please contact firstname.lastname@example.org to share your time.

 Our Parish Religious Education program provides a process of

 Faith Formation for Children